Schnoor: Development

-The situation changed with the Venice Charter for the Conservation and Restoration of Monuments and Sites (1964) so that in 1973 the Schnoor became a historic district under official heritage conservation through the State Monument Authority.
+The situation changed with the Venice Charter for the Conservation and Restoration of Monuments and Sites in 1964 so that in 1973 the became an historic district under official heritage conservation through the state monument authority.

-One of the most famous houses which has been preserved in its original state is the Schifferhaus in the street of Stavendamm.
-Another historic building is the Landherrnamt (1856) which initially housed the authorities administering the State of Bremen.
+One of the most famous houses that has been preserved in its original state is the in the street of '.
+Another historic building is the dating to 1856, which initially housed the authorities administering the state of Bremen.